Opinion Piece

 If the new Saudi projects don't fulfill their promise, Ghawar is now confirmed as a slow producer, (2006 Saudi Arabian total production of less than 8 million barrels a day being the 'new reality') and Saudi Arabia produces a nett of around 7 million barrels a day.

 Russia is unlikely to have achieved its goal of producing 11 million barrels of oil a day (surpassing Saudi Arabia as the worlds largest producer).
 Larger fields coming on-stream will only have added maybe 1.5 million barrels a day, but the decline in the very large mature fields will almost certainly cancel the new production out.
-Russia's overall decline rate is likely to be steeper than Saudi Arabia - when is very uncertain, with a thin possibility it may be showing now.
+Russia's overall decline rate is likely to be steeper than Saudi Arabia - when is very uncertain, with a good possibility it may be showing now, and it is possible production may drop by 1 million barrels a day by end 2009.

-The world decline in production of oil plus condensate remains around to 4%.
-This means that only the increasing production of liquids in 'wet' natural gas might prevent an actual overall decline in available fuels.
+The world decline in production of oil plus condensate remains around 4%.
+This means that only the increasing production of liquids in 'wet' natural gas, plus increased non-conventional oil might prevent an actual overall decline in available fuels.

 Worst case 'light'

 - Saudi fields lose more pumping capacity than anticipated (for example, Ghawar might fail rapidly), and the extra supply is in heavy oils, not light oils.
-Drop in available supply of at least 100 million tonnes a year triggers a 50% a barrel price increase, perhaps to a rather volatile band of $US125 to $US175 (in depreciated USA dollars).
+Drop in available supply of at least 100 million tonnes a year triggers a 50% a barrel price increase, perhaps to a rather volatile band of $US100 to $US200 (in the case of rapidly depreciating USA dollars).

 - Russian giant fields also commence to fade, no increased is available on the world markets.